 On this particular night, during her first of six performances at SoFi Stadium, it was Kobe Bryant’s young daughter, Bianka who was the lucky recipient of this special gesture.
 A video capturing this heartwarming exchange quickly went viral.
 Swift and Bianka shared a brief conversation before Swift placed the hat on Bianka’s head.

-Back in 2013, Microsoft made a big announcement about their plans for the Xbox One which the gaming community absolutely hated.
+Back in 2013, Microsoft made a big announcement about their plans for the Xbox One, which the gaming community hated.
 They promised some exciting new features that would completely change how we play games.
-One of these features was the need for the console to always be connected to the internet.
-Additionally, they put some limits on the ability to play used games which is a major part of the industry.
+One of these features was the need for the console always to be connected to the internet.
+Additionally, they put some limits on the ability to play used games, which is a major part of the industry.
 Gamers made their concerns known quite loudly and clearly.
 The request for an always-on internet connection was seen as a restriction, especially for those with unstable internet connections.
 Microsoft decided to prioritize listening to their users.
-As a result, they made the choice to reverse their policies, eliminating the mandatory always-on feature and lifting the limitations on used games.
+As a result, they chose to reverse their policies, eliminating the mandatory always-on feature and lifting the limitations on used games.

 Mistakes happen, and customers realize that no company is perfect.
 A few years back, Zappos sent a customer the wrong pair of shoes.
-They gave the customer a $50 gift card to apologize for the mistake along with a free return of the shoes.
+They gave the customer a $50 gift card to apologize for the mistake and a free return of the shoes.

 How to provide great customer service—tips for businesses